 We have no objection to the redaction of home addresses, telephone numbers, or social security numbers from SF-50s, SF-62s, or any other responsive forms.

-For all parts of this request, please provide all responsive records from January 1, 2020, through the date of search.
+Please provide all responsive records from May 1, 2020, through the date of search.

 Fee Waiver Request